Oracle CDC

 The Oracle CDC origin converts Oracle data types to Data Collector data types.

-The following tables lists the data types that the Oracle CDC origin supports and the Data Collector data types that the origin converts them to.
+The following tables list the data types that the Oracle CDC origin supports and the Data Collector data types that the origin converts them to.

 Supported built-in data types